by Adam Brown MClScPT FCAMPT

 Keys to Recovery

 Have your symptoms properly assessed.
 As the first 6 weeks of rehabilitation are important for your long term outcome, make sure you see an expert physiotherapist and follow their treatment recommendations as closely as you can.
 If you have further questions, please feel free to contact our clinic.
-We’d love to help.
+Our physiotherapists are experienced in the treatment of Carpal Tunnel Syndrome and other hand and wrist injuries.
+Contact us today and get us on your team.

 Questions?
 We're happy to help!